novifinancial/tss-ecdsa/README.md

 Please refer to flamegraphs if you want to see the relative costs of some function calls in a given test.
 Information to run that can be found in stats/README.md.

 ## Examples

+An example can be found in the `examples` folder.
+Please navigate to the `network` folder under it.
+There are instructions for running the example.